 4. No awnings, chairs or barbecue grills.

-5. Do not use hydraulic jacks on soft surfaces (including asphalt).
+5. Don’t use hydraulic jacks on soft surfaces or asphalt.

-6. Always leave an area cleaner than you found it.
+6. Always leave area cleaner than you found it.

 8. Be safe!
 Always be aware of your surroundings and leave if you feel to unsafe.